dedbox/racket-algebraic/README.md

 Before starting this project, I thought, "wouldn't it be nice if I could import just the features I wanted from Hackett and ignore the rest?"
-That is the promise of language-oriented programming.
-Unfortunately, it isn't yet possible to mix and match off-the-shelf features to comprise a tool as robust as Hackett.
+That is the promise of language-oriented programming, after all.
+For all I know, it's possible now.

+Unfortunately, it isn't yet possible to mix and match off-the-shelf features to comprise a tool as robust as Hackett (at least, that isn't Hacket itself).
 Algebraic Racket is a step in that direction.

 ### Typed Racket

-I spent some time building interpreters in Typed Racket and decided I'd prefer something else for two reasons:
+Typed Racket is a great tool for a broad range of purposes, and it keeps getting better.
+The type system offers the static analyses I care about and the documentation is excellent.
+After spending some time building interpreters in Typed Racket, I decided I still wanted something else for two reasons:

-1. the type system turns simple Racket idioms (like using `apply`) into distractions, and
+1. typing simple Racket idioms (like using `apply`) became a distraction, and

-2. uncompiled code runs very slow.
+2. uncompiled code loads very slowly

-In my experience, these factors discourage rapid exploration of the programming language design space.
+This may say more about my own ignorance of gradual typing and Typed Racket idioms.
+Nonetheless, Algebraic Racket attempts to capitalize on the intuition I've acquired for Haskell syntax while also delivering the responsiveness needed for rapid iterative exploratory programming.

 ### Redex

-Redex is a domain-specific language for semantics engineering, and Algebraic Racket is a small extension to a general purpose language I happen to like building interpreters with.
-On the other hand, Redex does a lot of things Algebraic Racket doesn't, like typesetting and automated testing.
+Redex is a domain-specific language for semantics engineering, and Algebraic Racket is a small extension to a general purpose language I happen to like building interpreters with at the moment.
+Redex does a lot more for the semantics engineer than Algebraic Racket, like typesetting and testing automation.

+On the other hand, developing full-fledged applications with Redex is probably not for the faint of heart.
+With Algebraic Racket, you get all the bells and whistles of vanilla Racket and then some.

+## Project Goals

+The Algebraic Racket project aims to provide a complete language-oriented toolkit for integrating high-performance algebraic data processing into other languages for the Racket software ecosystem.

 ## Racket Version Restriction